ELrhali/ELrhali/README.md

-# 👋 Hi there, I'm Mohammed El Rhali!
+# 👋 Hi there, I'm El Rhali!

 I'm a passionate full-stack developer and automation enthusiast with expertise in:
 - **Web Development**: Laravel, Angular, Spring Boot, and Microservices